nairouz/SAGE-reID/docs/GET_STARTED.md

 ### Pre-train ViT-B/16 on Specific Source Datasets

 we will first pre-train ViT-B/16 on the corresponding dataset (source dataset) to serve as the initialization for subsequent domain adaptation step.

-#### Source Pre-training Scripts

 For example, you can pre-train a ViT-B/16 model on market1501 as follows: